 Manufactured bee feeds.
 These are also available.
 It is up to you if you want to use them - they can be expensive.

 If you find a starving and listless colony they can be revived within minutes by a few drops of thin syrup – it really is that quick.
 Syrup can be dribbled onto horizontal comb so the cells have some liquid in them, and the comb replaced by the bee cluster.
 They will now have enough energy to feed from a contact feeder.
-Provided the colony is still active, some have poured sugar into a hive (one with a solid floor of course) to revive a colony and some 'keepers put open bags of sugar (split the along the long side) on the top bars of the frames pour a little water in the bags and leave them to it.
+Provided the colony is still active and not lethargic, some have poured sugar into a hive (one with a solid floor of course) to revive a colony and some 'keepers put open bags of sugar (split the along the long side) on the top bars of the frames pour a little water in the bags and leave them to it.
 (Use an empty super around the sugar of course).
 Sugar will keep the bees alive but pollen is required for brood rearing.

 Sugar Syrup Recipe.

 The concentrations of sugar to water does not have to be absolutely precise.

 Thick syrup: 1 kg of sugar mixes with 1/2 litre of water.

 Thin Syrup: 1 kg of sugar mixes with 1 lire of water.

 (If thick syrup has too much sugar to all be taken into solution, a bit more water can be sloshed in).